 Despite these happy memories, I mentioned in my last post, I’m not big on camping.
 Or glamping.
 Or anything that involves stepping outside an air-conditioned space and into 100-degree heat.
 I promise I’m not high-maintenance!
 I just really don’t like camping.

 That does not, however, mean that I do not like s’mores.
 Or hot dogs for that matter.
 There is nothing quite like roasting all that goodness over an open flame (despite the fact that it takes the temperature another 80 degrees higher).

 So, I’ve concocted this way to enjoy s’mores in the middle of the summer without having to build a fire.
 It does require you to turn on the oven, and I’m sorry about that.
 It’s always a goal in our house to see if we can prepare meals without turning on the oven.
 But wait until it’s dark, and enjoy these s’mores!

-Here is our recipes for S’mores in a Skillet:
+Here is our recipe for S’mores in a Skillet:

 2 c. marshmallows

 1 sleeve graham crackers, broken into rectangles

 Add half of the marshmallows to the bottom of the cast iron skillet.